-In April, prices continued to decline.
-In May, prices declined marginally due to weak Nickel prices.
 In June, prices declined due weak demand scenario and fall in price of inputs such as ferro-alloys.
 In July, prices increased as producers cut down supply and costs of vital inputs, such as coking coal, increased.
 In August, global prices fell on weak demand and high inventories.
 In September, international prices rose owing to skyrocketing Nickel prices.
 This increase was mirrored by domestic prices.
 In October, prices remained stable domestically and internationally.
 In November, domestic as well as international prices continued to remain unchanged.
 In December, international and domestic prices remained unchanged on stable market conditions.
 In January, prices fell due to an excess of supply over demand in the market.
 In February, international as well as domestic prices corrected to their long term December levels.
 In March, domestic prices fell as the COV ID-19 pandemic rocked industrial activity all around the world.
 In April, international and domestic prices remained stable.
-In May, prices nose marginally despite a weak demand environment both in India and globally.
+In May, prices rose marginally despite a weak demand environment both in India and globally.
 In June and July, prices remained stable and unchanged.
+In August, international and domestic prices rose due to higher demand, partly in China, and lower scrap availability.